Barossa Valley, South Australia, Australia

 The climate in the Southern Outback is generally dry and sunny year round.
 Over the summer months (December to March) it can get very hot during the days and quite warm in the evenings.
 In winter months (June to August) the days are warm and nights are cold, often dropping below 0°C.

-To start planning your vacation to Kingsford Homestead
+To start planning your holiday to Kingsford Homestead

 Kingsford Homestead sits on the North Para River on the western edge of the Barossa Valley.
 Surrounded by 225 acres of stunning South Australian countryside, the two storey, sandstone house was commissioned by free-settler Stephen King in 1856.